 Table of Contents

 What is Skin?

 Dumb question, isn’t it?
 Everybody knows that skin is the protective outer layer of animals’ bodies, but the skin is more complex than you think.
-Thus, before working on prevention and treatment of dandruff in your pal, it behooves you to learn the basic structure of skin.
+Thus, before working on the prevention and treatment of dandruff in your pal, it behooves you to learn the basic structure of the skin.

 Everybody who has taken some biology classes knows that human skin is like an onion – it consists of several layers.
 The visible part is called the epidermis – it protects the body and gives it its color.
 Underneath it lies the dermis – it hosts the hair follicles, sweat glands, and blood vessels.
 The bottom third, the hypodermis, is made of a fatty layer called subcutaneous fat.

 Cats’ skin is similar in structure.
 The difference is that cats are hairier than (most) people and their fur is more complex than human’s hair – it consists of four sets of fur.

 In both species, as with any other organ, the skin condition deteriorates with age.
 Furthermore, the constant exposure to the elements makes the skin susceptible to problems.

 Now, let’s see what causes dandruff – these flakes of skin that embarrass many people but also occur in cats.

 What Causes Dry Skin and Dandruff in Cats?